 |Immediate dismantling and removal of all radioactive materials||Waste shipment off-site — only for decommissioning waste

-All preliminary activities authorized by a specific ministerial decree dated 8 April 2000 (turbine dismantling, partial dismantling of residual heat removal building, decontamination of primary circuit, removing of insulating materials, dismantling of off-gas systems and shipment of spent fuel to the reprocessing plant) were completed.
+All preliminary activities authorized by a specific ministerial decree dated 8 April 2000 (turbine dismantling, partial dismantling of residual heat removal building, decontamination of primary circuit, removal of insulating materials, dismantling of off-gas systems and shipment of spent fuel to the reprocessing plant) have been completed.
 A new decommissioning licence for the execution of remaining activities was granted in 2014 (an addendum was authorized in 2019).
-Civil works and plant systems installation for the realization of buffer areas and a waste treatment facility in the turbine building are ongoing, together with preliminary activities for treating spent ion exchange resins abroad and a plan for restructuring temporary repositories for radioactive waste storage have been emptied for restructuring.
+Civil works and plant systems installation for the realization of buffer areas and a waste treatment facility in the turbine building are ongoing, together with the activities of shipment for treating and conditioning spent ion exchange resins abroad.
+Furthermore the first temporary repositories for radioactive waste storage have been emptied for restructuring.

 In March 1987, the plant was shut down for refuelling, which was completed in about two months.
 The plant was then left in cold shutdown until 1992, when it was defuelled.

-A number of systems in the conventional area have been partially or entirely dismantled or removed, and the following main activities were performed:
+A number of systems in the conventional area have been partially or entirely dismantled or removed, and the following main activities have been performed:

 Dismantling of cooling towers (1999–2003);

 Dismantling of emergency diesel generators and demolition of the diesel building (2003);

 Dismantling of the thermal cycle (2001–2005);